Modernization is a continuous process.

 Old systems are more prone to risks and vulnerabilities.
 By deploying the latest infrastructure, organizations can better manage security provisions and reduce the risk of attacks and data fraud.

 Organizations have started giving attention to data compliance and regulatory standards to win the trust of their customers.
 Modernization helps them to meet compliance needs and ensure their customers for the best security controls in place.

 Build fast and release faster – this is how applications are delivered today.
-The constant changing needs of the customers, cut-throat competition, and on-demand economy make organizations consider agility as an important factor for growth.
+The constantly changing needs of the customers, cut-throat competition, and on-demand economy make organizations consider agility as an important factor for growth.

 With the use of Artificial Intelligence, automation, cloud, and approaches like DevOps, organizations must deploy tools for continuous development and delivery.
-DevOps is the need of the hour to fulfill customers’ needs in a faster, reliable, and secure way.
+DevOps is the need of the hour to fulfill customers’ needs in a faster, more reliable, and more secure way.
 Old systems are lagging far behind here.
 Developers are less likely to meet the needs if they stick to old systems and tools to deliver software faster and update more frequently.

 When organizations attempt to modernize their legacy systems, they may face several challenges during the process.

 Today’s organizations are dealing with multiple platforms and technologies.
 Dependencies, the coexistence of old and new tools, and tightly integrated business processes are just a few of the reasons why organizations are stepping back to upgrade their systems.

 The 2020 Mainframe Modernization Business Barometer report found that 74% of organizations have started a legacy system modernization project, but failed to complete it.